azagniotov/algorithmic-puzzles/README.md

 * Power of 2
 * Power of 4
 * Count 1's in a binary representation of a number (several ways)

+#### Linguistic chains
+A Java program that finds the word from which one can remove the most letters, one at a time, such that each resulting word is itself a valid word